MaelKubli/HateSpeechAPI/README.md

 The API only accepts texts with a maximum of 1'000 character.
-In case your text variable contains texts with more than 1'000 characters the classify_data function will only submit the first 1'000 characters o each text.
+In case your text variable contains texts with more than 1'000 characters the classify_data function will only submit the first 1'000 characters of each text.

 If you want to submit other parts of the text you will need to do some pre-processing on your own.